 In her spare time, she likes to dig the allotment, walk and learn Italian in preparation for a trip to the cities and hills of Italy.

 Susan has worked at a local primary school in Rochdale for 15 years as a Teaching Assistant and has lived and worked in Rochdale for most of her life.
 She is a keen gardener, likes walking, camping and enjoys listening to live music and socialising with friends.

 Susan had a son and daughter attend Rochdale Sixth Form College and has been very impressed with the college and its commitment to the students.
 Her son is a student at the University of Leeds and her daughter is at the University of Hull.

 Susan believes Rochdale Sixth Form College, being ranked the best performing college in the country, will continue to have a big impact on the town as our young people no longer have to go out of town for quality post 16 education.
 Julian, and all the staff’s, dedication and enthusiasm drives the students to success and the results speak for themselves!

-Chris Reddy – staff governor
+Chris Reddy – staff member